 Like the smaller softboards in other brands ranges, the boards of these El Nino ranges are challenging boards for beginner surfers to learn on, for all but tiny micro groms (under 5’s) or older kids who are going to be able to surf a few times a week, all year long.
 The low price points, light weight and wide distribution into most surf shops contributes to the popularity of these softboards amongst parents.
 In the water however, the lack of volume in these boards and their construction makes them a tad too flexy and offers less buoyancy and stability than is ideal, so kids find standing up and staying connected with waves tricky.

 The biggest model in the fish range, the 6’6” is a better option for small kids for some learn to surf fun.
-The extra width from the nose through to the tail of the board makes this an easier model for small kids to ride.
+The extra width in the middle and tail of the board makes this an easier model for small kids to ride.